American immigration to Canada: Expulsion of the Loyalists

 During and after the American Revolution various loyalists became exiles from the newly forming United States.
-Its been estimated that a total of 60,000 white settlers left the new United States.
-The majority, about 33,000 went to New Brunswick and Nova Scotia, another 6,600 went to Quebec, and 2,000 to Prince Edward Island.
+It's been estimated that a total of 60,000 white settlers left the new United States.
+The majority, around 33,000 went to New Brunswick and Nova Scotia, another 6,600 went to Quebec, and 2,000 to Prince Edward Island.
 Others went to Florida and Great Britain.
 A recent study increases the estimate to the traditional figure of 100,000.

 Canadian authorities believed that English loyalists and French Canadians could not co-exist.
 Governor Haldimand (at the suggestion of Carleton) brought Loyalists away from Quebec City and Montreal by offering free land on the northern shore of Lake Ontario to anyone who would swear allegiance to George III.
 The Loyalists were thus given land grants of 200 acre per person.
 This was done with the intent of keeping French and English as far apart as possible.
 Soon after the separation of the Province of Quebec, Lower Canada and Upper Canada were formed, each with its own government.